-- All entrances of elementary schools shall remain locked and/or secured. - A Principal/Vice-Principal or another person authorized by the board has the duty to exercise his/her discretion to refuse admission to anyone whose presence on the premises would be detrimental to the safety or well-being of a person on the premises.
+- All entrances of elementary schools shall remain locked and/or secured. - All entrances of secondary schools shall remain locked and/or secured where appropriate. - A Principal/Vice-Principal or another person authorized by the Board has the duty to exercise his/her discretion to refuse admission to anyone whose presence on the premises would be detrimental to the safety or well-being of a person on the premises.
 O. Reg.
 474/00, s.
-3 (1) - A Principal/Vice-Principal or another person authorized by the board has the duty to exercise his/her discretion to refuse admission to anyone who fails to report his or her presence on the premises in a specified manner.
+3 (1) - A Principal/Vice-Principal or another person authorized by the Board has the duty to exercise his/her discretion to refuse admission to anyone who fails to report his or her presence on the premises in a specified manner.
 O. Reg.
 474/00, s.
-3 (2) - In the event a Principal, Vice-Principal or staff member observes or becomes aware of a person who has or is entering premises where entry is prohibited, or is engaging in a prohibited activity or fails to leave the premises immediately after being directed to do so, they may do the following: - a) if possible, confront the "trespasser" and identify yourself. - b) ask the "trespasser" to identify him/herself including postal address and the reason for his/her presence on school property.
-If the trespasser appears to be a student from another school, ask for the name of the school. - c) verbally request the person to leave the premises and not return. - d) send the "trespasser" a written notice, by registered mail with copies of the letter to the police and Family of Schools' Superintendent of Education.
+3 (2)